mschlege1838/html-table-wrapper/examples/gradebook-minimal/README.md

 ```

 We also need to declare an event listener that handles filtering grades by category.
 We'll do this in `GradeCategoryListener`.
 This constructor
-will take three arguments: an [HTMLTableWrapper], the index of the column in the table that holds the grades, and the `HTMLInputElement`s we want
+will take three arguments: an [`HTMLTableWrapper`][HTMLTableWrapper], the index of the column in the table that holds the grades, and the `HTMLInputElement`s we want
 to toggle filtering.
 Similar to the `init` function before, `GradeCategoryListener` adds itself as a click listener on the relevant elements (in
 this case, the `HTMLInputElement`s that toggle filtering):